abjelcic/DIRQFAM/readme.md

 Mind the alignment of input parameters, for example, parameter <code>n0f</code>
 should be written in 5 character width after the equality sign.
+An example of
+<code>dirqfam.dat</code> file is provided and the user should follow the same
+alignment pattern.

 </br>